 The Company has an incentive program that determines the executive's incentive based upon economic improvement from the prior year.
 This plan is referred to as "Performance Compensation for Stakeholders."
 The executive's participation in that program is the same as for all other employees.
-The incentive compensation is based on economic standards for growth, profitability, asset quality, and productivity.
-Each of these key performance indicator categories are quantified in determining the economic improvement achieved by the Company.
+In addition, the executive participates, with nine (9) other executives of a subsidiary, in a mangement incentive which is a part of the "Performance Compensation for Stakeholders" program.
+The incentive compensation in both programs is based on economic standards for growth, profitability, asset quality, and productivity.
+Each of these key performance indicator categories is quantified in determining the economic improvement achieved by the Company.

 Under the incentive plan, a minimum threshold is set before an incentive will be paid.
-The reward pool ranges from 33% to 48% of the Company's economic improvement.
-(Economic improvement is defined as the increase in net income before taxes and incentive in the current year over that of the prior year based on the achievement of the key performance indicators).
-Based on the Bank's performance in the key performance indicator categories not exceeding the minimum threshold, no incentive was paid to the executive for 1998.
+The reward pool ranges from 32% to 41% of the Company's economic improvement.
+Based on the Bank's performance in the key performance indicator categories an incentive payment of \$47,336 was paid to the executive for 1999.

 Other benefits that are provided to the executive include the participation in a Company-wide medical plan, Money Purchase Pension Plan, 401(k), Deferred Compensation Plan, and ESOP.
 (The Bank's Defined Benefit Pension Plan, in which the executive participated, was curtailed by the Bank and benefit accruals were frozen as of December 31, 1996).
-These benefits are offered to other employees of The Peoples Bank & Trust Company, subsidiary.
+These benefits are offered to other employees of the subsidiary, The Peoples Bank & Trust Company.